cloudfoundry-community-attic/bosh-cloudfoundry/docs/concept.md

 ## Inception VM
 Inception VM is a Virtual Machine used for bootstrapping BOSH.

-# Building a runnable CloudFoundry
+# Building a runnable Cloud Foundry
-This Bootstrap takes you throug the steps needed to have CloudFoundry running and serving requests.
-It launches BOSH which then is used to deploy CloudFoundry.
-BOSH is the only officially supported way of deploying CloudFoundry, even though Chef scripts is maintained by the community.
+This Bootstrap takes you throug the steps needed to have Cloud Foundry running and serving requests.
+It launches BOSH which then is used to deploy Cloud Foundry.
+BOSH is the only officially supported way of deploying Cloud Foundry, even though Chef scripts is maintained by the community.

 The way it operates is illustrated in the figure below: